2.2 Preservation Policies

 Links to examples

 Digital Preservation Policy.
-Principles of digital preservation at the Data Archive for the Social Sciences.
-GESIS.
-Retrieved from: http://www.gesis.org/fileadmin/upload/institut/wiss_arbeitsbereiche/datenarchiv_analyse/DAS_Preservation_Policy_eng.pdf
+Principles of digital preservation of research data at GESIS - Leibniz Institute for the Social Sciences.
+GESIS. https://www.gesis.org/fileadmin/upload/Datenservices/Preservation_Policy/DSS_Preservation_Policy_2-0-0.pdf

 Preservation policy template for repositories.
-Digital Curation Coalition (DCC).
-Retrieved from: http://www.dcc.ac.uk/sites/default/files/documents/Preservation%20policy%20template.pdf
+Digital Curation Coalition (DCC). http://www.dcc.ac.uk/sites/default/files/documents/Preservation%20policy%20template.pdf

 Digital Preservation Policies: Guidance for archives.
-The National Archives.
-Retrieved from: http://www.nationalarchives.gov.uk/documents/information-management/digital-preservation-policies-guidance-draft-v4.2.pdf
+The National Archives. http://www.nationalarchives.gov.uk/documents/information-management/digital-preservation-policies-guidance-draft-v4.2.pdf